Laocoon7/atrl/design/ATRL/Design.md

 	Artifacts may be equipped or held in inventory to provide adjustments to the player.

 # Progression
+	Along with tradition RPG mechanics, blueprints will be found allowing crafting of items.

 # Technical
 ## License